phanhai27/firebase-python-listener/README.md

 ##URLs

+**This method has been deprecated in this library, and only exists to serve existing code from the previous version.
+Do not use these formats to instantiate your Firebase objects.**

-All URLs are internally converted to the apparent Firebase URL.
+All URLs are internally converted to a Firebase URL format.
 This is done by the `firebaseURL` method.
+This method supports the following inputs.

 ```python
 >>> import firebase